Avoid holiday disasters – a guide to the perfect family holiday checklist

 Find out about your credit/debit card fees from your bank before you leave

 Some banks allow you to make international transactions without a fee attached and some don’t.
-Make sure you find out whether your banks charge you or not.
+Make sure you find out whether or not your banks charge you.

 Research into the local area’s water supply and food

 Is the water contaminated?
 Not everyone has an elaborate water system where you can drink from the tap.
 In North Cyprus, drinking water needs to be bought and bottled up.
-If you drink their local water, you will be living with stomach issues for the duration of the trip.
+If you drink their local water, you will live with stomach issues for the duration of the trip.

 Check the weather forecast before and pack for all seasons – Dress appropriately!